shinyay/spring-jdbc-template-gs/README.md

 ## Description
 Spring provides a template class called `JdbcTemplate` that makes it easy to work with SQL relational databases and JDBC.

+### CommandLineRunner
+This Application class implements Spring Boot’s `CommandLineRunner`, which means it will execute the run() method after the application context is loaded.

 ## Demo

 ## Features